XSverdar/csarch2-simulation/README.md

 ### How To Run
 1. Navigate to the directory of the files (should contain `index.html`).
-2. Open Command Prompt for that folder.
+2. Open Command Prompt for that folder. <br>
    2.1 You may type `cmd` in the address bar of the File Explorer.
 3. Input the following command:
    ```sh